 Use minimum capitalisation, i.e., capitalise only the first word and proper nouns.

-The rationale behind referencing is to enable readers to understand your source of information and make their own assessment.
+The rationale behind referencing is to enable readers to access and understand your source of information and make their own assessment.

 Each reference should show where you obtained the information provided in your article.